jasonaaronwilson/omni-c/README.md

    doesn't have to be problematic).
 1. generically typed functions and structures (not as complex as you think because we don't have inheritance!)
-1. multiple array types (byte_array, array, fixed_size_array,
+1. multiple array types (array, fixed_size_array, unsafe_array) and
-   unsafe_array) and bounds checking (dynamic if necessary) for all but unsafe_array (which only exists for C interop) ; the controversial part may be that [] is no longer allowed in types since it is now ambiguous given multiple array types and we'd have to choose a default (which is obviously just array it I *had* to choose).
+   bounds checking (dynamic if necessary) for all but unsafe_array (which only exists for C interop) ; the controversial part may be that [] is no longer allowed in types since it is now ambiguous given multiple array types and we'd have to choose a default (which is obviously just array it I *had* to choose).
 1. dynamic references and switch by type (like any in Go)
 1. interpolated strings remove the need for (unsafe) printf type functions